Romanticism

 Poetry in Painting

-As well as contemporary scenes and veritable landscapes/seascapes, Turner also created historical, literary and mythological paintings.
-In Ancient Italy — Ovid Banished From Rome a mix-match of temples, triumphal arches, and statuary from different periods create this rendition of 1st century Rome.
+Apart from contemporary scenes and veritable landscapes and seascapes, Turner also created historical, literary, and mythological paintings.
+In Ancient Italy—Ovid Banished From Rome a mix-match of temples, triumphal arches, and statuary from different periods create this rendition of 1st century Rome.
 The topic too, the story of Ovid’s banishment, is a blend of equal parts legend and historical fact.

 The Exile of Ovid

-In Ovid’s exile poetry a whole poem (Tristia 1.3) is about Ovid’s emotional departure night from Rome.
-Despite Ovid describing night-time as the setting Turner’s sunset captures an appropriate mood.
+In Ovid’s exile poetry, a whole poem (Tristia 1.3) is about his emotional departure night from Rome.
+Despite Ovid describing night-time as the setting, Turner’s sunset captures an appropriate mood.
 With the hazy details and bright, setting sun, Turner’s painting feels like a fitting farewell to the Golden Age.

 Ovid’s Tomb

 In the lower left of this painting we see a depiction of a tomb, bearing Ovid’s full name (Ovid Publius Naso), so, obviously, this is not a literal painting.
 Ovid is departing Rome not already dead!
-Also the location of his burial is somewhere on the Black Sea and unknown.
+Also, the location of his burial is unknown, but it is somewhere on the Black Sea.

 Ovid, who died after about a decade in exile, would often write about his own death and lament the fact he would not be buried in his beloved city of Rome.
-However, the legacy of Ovid is his literature – and the art it inspired – is better than any real tomb; perhaps Turner realised this?
+However, the legacy of Ovid is his literature—and the art it inspired—is better than any real tomb; perhaps Turner realized this.

 Turner's painting shows a landscape of Rome at sunset.
 In the foreground are figures, objects and a tomb.
 The subject is the exile of Ovid; Poetry in Painting

-Joseph Mallord William Turner, Ancient Italy — Ovid Banished From Rome, exhibited 1838, Private Collection.
+J. M. W. Turner, Ancient Italy—Ovid Banished From Rome, exhibited 1838, private collection.

 Mystery

 There is also mystery around the cause of Ovid’s banishment by the Roman Emperor Augustus.
-The only clue is a mere three words: “carmen et error” – a song and a mistake.
-Which poem was so controversial that it deigned exile?
+The only clue is a mere three words: “carmen et error”—a song and a mistake.
+Which poem was so controversial that it designed exile?
 What did Ovid do that was so unforgivable?

 Romanticism

 Turner like Ovid, who wrote reams of poetry on the topic of love, can be described as a romantic.
-The art term “Romanticism” is the label for the period in western art between 1780 to 1830.
+The art term Romanticism is the label for the period in Western art between 1780 and 1830.
 Emotions were on full display, in contrast to the traditional ideas of classical restraint.
 In British art, Turner is known for embracing Romanticism through his depictions of nature.

 Poetry in Painting

-Joseph Mallord William Turner, Margate from the Sea, Whiting Fishing, 1822, Private Collection.
+J. W. M. Turner, Margate from the Sea, Whiting Fishing, 1822, private collection.

 In particular, the sea and skies of Margate (where he went to school and where the new Turner Contemporary is located) were a great inspiration for him.
 As they are for living artist Tracey Emin who also came from the Kentish town.